 3. Manuka Honey Shampoo Options

-This specialized honey from New Zealand offers remarkable healing properties that make it ideal for safe baby shampoo formulations.
+This honey from New Zealand is a unique honey with magical healing properties, making it a good option for safe baby shampoo options.

-- Natural antibacterial properties – Fights potential infections
+- Natural antibacterial properties – can help combat possible infections

-- Gentle exfoliation – Helps remove flakes without harsh scrubbing
+- Gentle exfoliant – assists in removing flakes without scraping and scrubbing the scalp

-- For stubborn patches, leave on for 5-10 minutes as a treatment mask
+- If there are stubborn patches, please leave on for 5-10 like a treatment mask

 Daily Maintenance Steps

-- Soft brushing with a silicone scalp brush or extra-soft bristle brush
+- Soft brushing with silicone scalp brush/or extra soft bristle brush

 - Moisturizing with a drop of organic, cold-pressed olive or coconut oil

-- Consistent schedule – treating at the same time each day
+- Consistency – Giving care at the same time every day!

 When to Consult a Pediatrician